SpM-lab/sparse-ir/doc/porting.md

 Adapter module
 --------------
-For ease of porting, we provide the `irbasis3.adapter` module.
+For ease of porting, we provide the `sparse_ir.adapter` module.
 This module is API-compatible with the `irbasis` package, version 2.
 This means you simply have to replace::